f5devcentral/f5-cli/docs/quickstart/index.rst

 Prerequisites and Requirements
 ------------------------------

-The following are prerequisites for using the F5 Cloud CLI:
+The following are prerequisites for using the F5 CLI:

 - Python 3.7+.
 For installation instructions, see `python download docs <https://www.python.org/downloads/>`_.
 - A Python virtual environment, for details see `python venv docs <https://docs.python.org/3/tutorial/venv.html>`_.